 Deepti is a person of little etiquette and even less professionalism.
 With those traits, she was always destined to find a home with the Zero-Covid cult.
 However, these people cannot be dismissed with any degree of ease.
 They’re determined, driven and unrepentant towards their objective and the more difficult that objective becomes, the more dangerous these people become.

 She has attacked esteemed academics who to my knowledge have never once provoked her or even responded to her provocations.
 People such as Professors Carl Heneghan, Sunetra Gupta and Karol Sikora.
-She seeks to be popular – to be recognised – and watching her peers (Ding, Greenhalgh et al) she realises that the more fabulist and arrogant you are, the more you frighten people, the greater your following will be.
+She appears to seek popularity – to be recognised – and watching her peers (Ding, Greenhalgh et al) she has seemingly realised that the more fabulist and arrogant you are, the more you frighten people, the greater your following will be.
 Truth and facts play a supporting role to scaremongering and fabulist tweets.

-I’ve laid out in this investigation how in a rush to appear right Deepti Gurdasani grabbed graphs with manipulated denotations to underpin her central claim on the entire Covid debate which is that kids are major spreaders and need to be controlled.
+I’ve laid out in this investigation how in a rush to appear right Deepti Gurdasani grabbed graphs with manipulated denotations to underpin her central claim of the entire Covid debate which is that kids are major spreaders and need to be controlled.
 It didn’t matter that the graphs she chose to use didn’t show what she wanted them to show, she narrated her tweets to present them as if they did.
-For over a year we have had it drilled into us that there’s an “incubation period” or “lag period” between initial contact–>testing positive–>showing symptoms–>hospitalisation etc. Deepti is happy to wave this scientific fact in this instance and instead urge you to believe what she is telling you.
+For over a year now we have had it drilled into us that there’s an “incubation period” or “lag period” between initial contact–>testing positive–>showing symptoms–>hospitalisation etc. Deepti is happy to wave this evidenced fact in this instance and instead urge that you instead just believe what she is telling you.

 Gurdasani is a very poor advertisement for academia and scientific honour.
 Along with her Zero-Covid colleagues, they have used social media to indulge in behaviour akin to drunken bar-room brawling that serves nobody concerned.